 Severity Scale Intensity or size of the impact, whether positive or negative, on society or the environment, on a scale of 1 to 5.
-Scope • How widespread the negative or positive impacts are.
+Scope How widespread the negative or positive impacts are.
 In the case of environmental impacts, the scope may be understood as the extent of environmental damage or a geographical perimeter, while in the case of impacts on people, the scope may be understood as the number of people adversely affected.
 Scale of 1 to 5.
-Where 1 is the lowest value and Irremediable character • Whether and to what extent the negative impacts could be remediated.
-5 is the highest Likelihood Probability that the impact, whether negative or positive, will materialise.
+Where 1 is the lowest value and 5 is the highest Irremediable character Whether and to what extent the negative impacts could be remediated.
+Probability Probability that the impact, whether negative or positive, will materialise.